Seasonal vegetables are sliced and stacked onto a simple tomato sauce base to make this rustic and flavorful vegetable tian.

 Although we have yet to officially enter into autumn I can already start to feel its tug.
 Soon the days will shorten, the nights get cooler, and pumpkin lattes will be back in full force; but for now summer vegetables are still plentiful and I plan of taking advantage of them while I can.

-A tian is a traditional French dish that really captures the essence of the type of food you’ll find in Provence.
-It’s simple, rustic and filled with fresh, seasonal vegetables and flavorful herbs.
+A tian Provençal is a traditional French recipe that really captures the essence of the type of food you’ll find in Provence; simple, rustic and filled with fresh, seasonal vegetables and flavorful herbs.
+It is not however ratatouille which is an entirely different dish made with similar ingredients.
+(You can thank the Pixar movie “Ratatouille” for the confusion!)

 What you’ll end up with is a fragrant, bubbling dish of perfectly seasoned vegetables that can be served either warm or at room temperature and tastes just as delicious if not better reheated the next day.
 It’s an easy and delicious way to make summer last just a little bit longer on our plates.